CERIT-SC/echo2/README.md

 ```

 ### Output files
-Output file name (where corrected result is stored) can be specified
+Output file name, where corrected result is stored, can be specified
 using `-o` or `--output` option.
 If you specify multiple input files,
 then output files will be assigned to input files in the same order as
 specified on command line: